Basant1Saini/webdev-project/README.md

 npm run dev
 ```

-The server will start on http://localhost:5000
+The backend will be available at http://localhost:5000

 #### Start the Frontend Development Server